NoobishSVK/DiscordSpecsRP/README.md

 2. Open the packed binary file. 💻

 ## 🔧 For Developers
+If you'd like to run this repo and make changes yourself locally, you can do it this way:
 1. Install [npm](https://nodejs.org/en/download/).
 2. Clone this repo.
 3. Open a command line in the folder with this repo.